Home » Water Quality » Tap Water » Can You Drink Chicago Tap Water in 2023?

 Water Additives

 Nitrate is a powerful toxin that can lead to serious health problems for infants and children.
-Coliform bacteria are mostly harmless, except for one type of coliform bacteria – Escherichia coli (E. coli), which is usually the best indicator of fecal pollution and pathogens in water.
+Coliform bacteria are mostly harmless, except for one type: Escherichia coli (E. coli), which is usually the best indicator of fecal pollution and pathogens in water.

 That being said, none of these contaminants are at dangerous levels in Chicago’s water:

-• Barium’s highest level detected was 20.1ppb, while 2,000ppb is the allowed limit.
+• Barium’s highest level detected was 0.0195 ppm, while 2 ppm is the allowed limit.
 Barium comes from the discharge of drilling wastes and metal refineries as well as natural deposits.

-• Copper was found at a maximum level of 91ppb, while 1,300ppb is the threshold that requires action.
-Copper can get into water from corrosion of household plumbing, wood preservatives, and natural deposits.
+• Copper was found at a maximum level of 0,079 ppm, while the threshold that requires action is 1,3 ppm.
+Copper can enter water from corrosion of household plumbing, wood preservatives, and natural deposits.

-• Nitrates were found at a maximum level of 420ppb, while 10,000ppb is considered safe.
-Nitrates come into water from runoff of fertilizer as well as leaching from septic tanks and natural deposits.
+• Nitrates were found at a maximum level of 0.33 ppm, while 10 ppm is considered safe.
+Nitrates enter water from fertilizer runoff, leaching from septic tanks, and natural deposits.

-• Coliform bacteria was detected at the highest rate of 0.2%, while concentrations up to 5% are considered safe.
+• Coliform bacteria were detected at the highest rate of 0.4%, while concentrations up to 5% are considered safe.
 The source of coliform in water is animal or human waste.

 Chicago’s Water Also Includes Additives: Total Trihalomethanes, Haloacetic Acids, and Fluoride